hjacquir/HjDesignPatterns/src/Hj/Creational/Factory/README.md

 #Factory

+* Creates an instance of several families of classes
 * Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
 * A hierarchy that encapsulates: many possible "platforms", and the construction of a suite of "products".
 * The new operator considered harmful.